hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Hilarious.
 So we have started using a crude abbreviations, while being lazy to not decompose them even in a doc string :-) DT = delta time.

-[18:05:46](#M9y10XSyO7ynAWNjYNBucdTfQPbJv4upIwzcvDfF6Wg) <hiiamboris (NOT THIS ONE)>: indeed Ì†ΩÌ∏â
+[18:05:46](#M9y10XSyO7ynAWNjYNBucdTfQPbJv4upIwzcvDfF6Wg) <hiiamboris (NOT THIS ONE)>: indeed üòâ

-[18:05:55](#H-R3NeQxtz-Cl8hiDpihCu0CIBNBIT1cJufmdeoiqqo) <hiiamboris (NOT THIS ONE)>: since R2 in fact Ì†ΩÌ∏â
+[18:05:55](#H-R3NeQxtz-Cl8hiDpihCu0CIBNBIT1cJufmdeoiqqo) <hiiamboris (NOT THIS ONE)>: since R2 in fact üòâ

 [18:06:54](#063TnHTecWPAznU6hsSJu8je54KCpaPdvXVNp29lZJY) <hiiamboris (NOT THIS ONE)>: all is lost now?

 [18:08:05](#OGfsljrbJ_-c7-2aIFzaHY4ofAzaC_nFF9xkhhOGzbg) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I know.
-I have just noticed your proposal for incr, and Gregg's for decr too :-)The border is a thin line, once you cross it ... y e u w c g (you end up with code golf) Ì†ΩÌ∏É
+I have just noticed your proposal for incr, and Gregg's for decr too :-)The border is a thin line, once you cross it ... y e u w c g (you end up with code golf) üòÉ

-[18:09:52](#vNpKYiwdGKdCL3VkAkYNTA5r47UTAfRJpTphHXAa5xA) <hiiamboris (NOT THIS ONE)>: well, we lived with `sin` and `tan` so far so good Ì†ΩÌ∏â
+[18:09:52](#vNpKYiwdGKdCL3VkAkYNTA5r47UTAfRJpTphHXAa5xA) <hiiamboris (NOT THIS ONE)>: well, we lived with `sin` and `tan` so far so good üòâ

 [18:10:34](#8E524548QTse3KY1Sjp2G2wHzcjY0T3hzPTX4-8eJGw) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I have no problem with abbreviations in cases like alrady known command - ls, dir, cd ... or even dt, for a quick prototyping, but we could follow the case of `quit`, which uses `q`.
 Hence `dt`could still have its `delta-time`counterpart.